MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/centralized-deployment-of-add-ins.md

 # Determine if Centralized Deployment of add-ins works for your organization

 Centralized Deployment is the recommended and most feature-rich way for most customers to deploy Office add-ins to users and groups within your organization.
-If you're an admin, use this guidance to determine if your tenant and users meet the requirements so that you can use Centralized Deployment.
+If you're an admin, use this guidance to determine if your organization and users meet the requirements so that you can use Centralized Deployment.

+Centralized Deployment provides the following benefits:

+- A Global admin can assign an add-in directly to a user, to multiple users via a group, or to everyone in the organization.

+- When the relevant Office application starts, the add-in automatically downloads.
+If the add-in supports add-in commands, the add-in automatically appears in the ribbon within the Office application.

+- Add-ins no longer appear for users if the admin turns off or deletes the add-in, or if the user is removed from Azure Active Directory or from a group that the add-in is assigned to.

 Centralized Deployment supports three desktop platforms Windows, Mac and Online Office apps.
 Centralized Deployment also supports iOS and Android (Outlook Mobile Add-ins Only).

 It can take up to 24 hours for an add-in to show up for client for all users.

 ## Requirements